How Long Does It Take To Become a Marriage and Family Therapist?

 This may make it an appealing career to people who are also solution-oriented and interested in finding workable solutions to the everyday problems people face.

-Generally, licensed marriage and family counselors are called upon to deal with:
+Generally, licensed marriage and family therapists are called upon to deal with:

 Marriage and Family Therapy at Alliant